Projection Projects

 Tripod: Three stage tripod with fluid head, lightweight tripod and compact table top tripod

-Projection: I have two projectors which I’ll use for audio visual projects, film festival screenings and projection of creative visuals, these Christie HD DLP video projectors are designed for high definition cinematic screening, each can output 7,500 Ansi Lumens and are also designed to pair together to double onto surface light to 15,000 Ansi Lumens.
+Projection: I have two ‘Christie’ DLP video projectors which I’ll use for audio visual projects, film festival screenings and projection of creative visuals, these projectors are designed for high definition cinematic screening, each can output 7,500 Ansi Lumens and are also designed to pair together to double onto surface light to 15,000 Ansi Lumens.
 I’ll use short or long throw zoom lenses to match to the onto surface throw distance, size of screen or venue size.
-To partner the projection setup I’ve a modular Draper ‘Stage-Screen’ (549mm x 309mm) 18ft x 10ft with 16:9 aspect ratio for front projection, designed with fittings for stage mounting or flying.
-I’ve used these projectors for non commercial visual arts projects and community film screenings where there has been enthusiastic collective input to make for a successful event
+I’ve used these projectors for non commercial visual arts projects, visuals for immersive spaces and community film screenings where there has also been enthusiastic collective input to make for a successful event

 Sound amplification: I have is by ‘Powersoft’ (M50Q – 4 x 1,250w).
 This professional power amplifier will reliably provide enough output across four channels for sound that might be needed to support a screened occasion